How to keep things clean AND keep ducks

 Ok, ok, but what about all the dirty mess ducks make with their swimming water?
 The mud?
 The stink?

-Many people will say that ducks don’t technically need a pool or pond.
-That might be true, but ducks will be much happier and healthier if they do have water to bathe and play in.
+Some people will say that ducks don’t technically need a pool or pond.
+That might technically be true, but we disagree.
+Ducks will be much happier and healthier if they have water to bathe and play in.
 They are waterfowl, after all.

 A small baby pool is usually the first option new duck parents choose.
 (That’s what we started with, too.)
 Then the ducks turn the water disgusting after 1-2 days and the pool has to be dumped.
-Pretty soon, there’s a stinky mud swamp in the yard.
+This process then repeats and pretty soon, there’s a stinky mud swamp in your yard.
 (Yes, we’re speaking from experience.)

-If you have to use a small kiddy pool/plastic pond, you might want to first set it up and plumb it so that you can attach a pipe or small hose to the base allowing you to divert the dirty water elsewhere during change-outs.
+If you have to use a small kiddy pool/plastic pond, you might want to first set it up and plumb it so that you can attach a pipe or hose to the base allowing you to divert the dirty water to different areas during water change-outs.
+If you opt for this design, the challenge will be creating a setup that allows your ducks to easily get into and out of the pool without damaging their legs.

 During Year 2 of our duck enslavement, we decided to build something more permanent and lower-maintenance.
 That’s when we designed and built our self-cleaning backyard duck pond that uses a “skippy biofilter” system and natural bacteria to keep the water clean.
-We only have to clean our filters and pond about once per year, but we do have to unclog and clean our Laguna pond pumps when our ducks are molting and/or fall leaves fill the pond.
+We only have to clean our filters and pond about once per year, which takes 4-6 hours for one very efficient person (usually Aaron).
+We do have to unclog and clean our Laguna pond pumps every six weeks or so — or more often when our ducks are molting and/or fall leaves fill the pond.
+This process only takes about 15 minutes.

-Still, our duck pond investment has been a HUGE time saver for us.
-It’s also kept our backyard clean and swamp-free while making our hard-to-please ducks infinitely more happy.
+Our duck pond investment has been a HUGE time saver for us.
+It’s also kept our backyard clean and swamp-free while making our hard-to-please ducks happier and healthier.
+Our pond is also an attractive landscape feature that provides us with calming waterfall sounds throughout the year.

 Are our ducks dirty?
 Is our backyard dirty?
 No and no. That’s due to careful planning and preparation, not luck.